Social wasps and bees in the Upper Midwest

 - True hornets (not found in this area)

 Similarly, there are social and solitary bees.
 The family Apidae contains some of the most familiar social bees.
-Honey bees and bumble bees are two commonly observed bees in the upper Midwest.
 Like social wasps, a colony will consist of many individual bees working together.

 Wasps and bees are beneficial insects.
 Bees are particularly valuable because of their role in plant pollination, including many agricultural crops.
 Wasps also pollinate to a much lesser extent and are important because they feed on a wide range of insects, including many common garden pests.
 Both wasps and bees have the potential to sting although they will generally not bother people if they are left alone.

 People often mistakenly call all stinging insects "bees."
 While both social wasps and bees generally live in colonies with queens and workers, they look and behave differently.
 It is important to distinguish between these insects because different methods may be necessary to deal with them if they are encountered.